S-Nikola/BananaFlix-Angular-client/README.md

 ## 💻 Getting Started <a name="getting-started"></a>

-> DThis project was generated with [Angular CLI](https://github.com/angular/angular-cli) version 15.2.0..
+This project was generated with [Angular CLI](https://github.com/angular/angular-cli) version 15.2.0..

 To get a local copy up and running, follow these steps.